 - Part D prescription plans have a monthly premium, as well, and may also have a prescription deductible depending on the types of prescription drugs you need.

-- Medicare Supplement plans have monthly premiums, and the coverage helps pay some of the health care costs that Original Medicare doesn’t cover.
+- Medicare Supplement plans have monthly premiums, which help pay some of the health care costs that Original Medicare doesn’t cover.

 Where are you in your Medicare journey?